-Roma Tiburtina is also connected to the city's Metro served by a number of city buses.
+Roma Tiburtina is also connected to the city's Metro, and is served by a number of city buses.

-Florence's Santa Maria Novella train station is close to the historic center, and the street in front of the station is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.
+Florence's Santa Maria Novella train station is close to the historic center, and is a major hub for city and regional buses, making it easy to get to and from the station if you're traveling light.

 See below for details on traveling from Florence to Rome by train.